Helen Preece 1911

 He began researching this story and discovered a wealth of additional information.
 He formed a writing team and, with them, developed an article about Preece that was published in the Spring 2021 issue of the Journal of Olympic History.
 Click here for a copy of the article.

-Motivated to share this fascinating story with the public, Tom learned screenwriting and developed a screenplay about Millie Parker, a fictitious young girl inspired by Preece’s 1912 experiences.
-The result is “Go for the Five,” a screenplay which is now ready for a passionate and enthusiastic producer to help bring to a theater near you.
+Motivated to bring this fascinating story forward to the present and share it with the public, Tom learned screenwriting and developed a fictional story about Millie Parker, a young girl inspired by Preece’s 1912 experiences.
+The result is “Go for the Five,” a screenplay which is now ready for production.
+Millie is looking for an enthusiastic producer, a passionate director, and a willing team of investors who are ready to help bring this film to a theater near you.
+For more information about this opportunity, send a query to her (and to Tom) using the form on the home page of this web site.
+Thank you.

 The story opens with a near-disaster in which young Millie Parker nearly drowns, giving her a deep fear of being submerged in water.
-Prevented from riding by her overly protective father, Millie excels in driving pony wagons in horse shows.
+Prevented from riding and jumping by her overly protective father, Millie excels in driving pony wagons in horse shows.
 A wealthy judge with a world-class stable of horses offers to hire Millie, and her mother arranges for secret training in riding and jumping.
+The catch is she must use a sidesaddle to ride and jump, like the other women riders of the day.

-When Millie excels in jumping and is recognized by the queen, her Olympic dream is within reach — until Olympic riding is declared for gentlemen only.
-Enter the Olympic modern pentathlon, with its riding and four other sports, one of which is, uh-oh, swimming.
+When Millie begins to excel in jumping and is recognized by the queen, her Olympic dream is within reach — until Olympic riding is declared for gentlemen only.
+Faced with heartbreak, Millie discovers a bold new path: the five-event modern pentathlon, a grueling contest of riding, fencing, shooting, swimming, and running, introduced that same year, with no gender prohibition.
+Until there is.
+And yet… there’s no stopping her.

 Go for the Five — coming to a theater near you in the future.